uio-bmi/kmercount/README.md

 # Kmercount

-Kmercount (`kmercount`) is a command line tool to count the number of occurences of a set of selected kmers in a set of sequences.
+Kmercount (`kmercount`) is a simple command line tool to quickly count the number of occurences of a set of selected kmers in a set of sequences.
 A k-mer is defined as a continuous sequence of `k` nucleotides.
 Kmercount will work with kmers of up to 32 nucleotides.

 Kmercount uses an efficient hash function, Bloom filter and hash